-- Preserve school board constitutional and home rule authority and oppose legislation that would subvert, bypass, or undermine that authority. - Specify that school boards have the same constitutional authority over approval and oversight of charter schools as district schools within their county lines. - Allow school boards with at least 10 percent of enrollment in charter schools to require new charter schools to locate in areas to address specific needs. - Restore local school boards' authority to levy allowable discretionary capital outlay millage by .25 mills over a two (2) year period until full restoration of 2 mills for capital outlay needs. - Include personal financial enrichment language for charter schools managed by for-profit entities who receive capital dollars for maintenance and construction in order to safeguard taxpayer dollars. - Allow school boards to fulfil public notice requirements outlined in Florida State Statute through posting on the District's website.
+- Preserve school board constitutional and home rule authority and oppose legislation that would subvert, bypass or undermine that authority. - Specify that school boards have the same constitutional authority over approval and oversight of charter schools as district schools within their county lines. - Restore local school boards' authority to levy allowable discretionary capital outlay millage by .25 mills over a two (2) year period until full restoration of 2 mills for capital outlay needs. - Include personal financial enrichment language for charter schools managed by for-profit entities who receive capital dollars for maintenance and construction in order to safeguard taxpayer dollars.